jina-ai/executor-image-hasher/README.md

 images can be scaled larger or smaller, have different aspect ratios, and even minor coloring differences (contrast, brightness, etc.) and they will still match similar images.
 A good usage of this is the detection of duplicate images.

-ImageHasher receives the `Documents` with `blob` attributes.
+ImageHasher receives the `Documents` with `tensor` attributes.
 The executor will encode the images into a vector of either `dtype=np.uint8` or `dtype=np.bool` and store them in the `embedding` attribute of the `Document`.